graphile/graphile.github.io/src/news/postgraphile-version-4-1.md

 ### The original GraphQL API for PostgreSQL: now with improved Lambda support

-_Announced 2018-12-06_
+_Announced 2018-12-06 by Team Graphile_

-Building upon the huge performance gains found in Version 4, Benjie Gillam is pleased to announce the release of Version 4.1 of PostGraphile, now with a huge improvement to startup performance in serverless environments.
+Building upon the huge performance gains found in Version 4, Graphile is pleased to announce the release of Version 4.1 of PostGraphile, now with a huge improvement to startup performance in serverless environments.
 This update also brings a large number of enhancements including much broader PostgreSQL function support, an enhanced GraphiQL interface, and a lot more helpers for writing